TrellixVulnTeam/swahilipython_SCMU/Doc/library/operator.rst

 .. function:: attrgetter(attr)
               attrgetter(*attrs)

-   Return a callable object that fetches *attr* from its operand.
+   Return a callable object that fetches *attr* kutoka its operand.
    If more than one attribute is requested, returns a tuple of attributes.
    The attribute names can also contain dots.
 For example: